 At times during the Spring 2021 semester, the University may proactively need to shift back to CARP (Campus Assessment and Restriction Period) due to the status of COVID-19 in the Loyola community.
 During CARP, all classes on the Evergreen campus will be held online, the University will increase surveillance testing, and residential students will limit their interactions outside their living units.
 This will give us the opportunity to pause, assess where we stand with regard to COVID-19 as a community, and position us for continuing to achieve a safe, healthy semester.

 CARP 2.0 is not currently in play.
 However, we encourage members of the Loyola community to become familiar with what would occur in the event that the University needs to shift to CARP 2.0.
-(Update 2/12/21: A modified form of CARP 2.0 is temporarily in place in Campion Hall.)

 - All undergraduate classes will be online-only.
 In-person graduate classes scheduled to be held on the Evergreen campus will be held online.
 In-person graduate classes and experiences will continue as scheduled in Timonium, Columbia, downtown, and at the Loyola Clinical Centers.